osaukh/mobile_computing_lab/Course_Organization.md

 2. Data science and machine learning tools necessary to process sensor data, and
 3. How to run sensor data processing algorithms and models on a smartphone.

 This course will provide a solid background for the above points.
-During the workshops we will look into the state-of-the-art in this emerging field.
+During the workshops we will get familiar with the state-of-the-art in this emerging field.
 We will look into a few technologies and papers to understand how algorithms, signal processing, and machine learning tools are used to develop some exciting applications.
 The students will then use these basic tools to develop their own apps.

 <img src="img/intro/course_content.png" width="800">